JetBrains/amper/docs/Tutorial.md

 In this example, the internal dependencies on the `shared` module are declared using relative paths.
 No need to give additional names to the libraries.

-_NOTE: In a [Gradle-based project](Documentation.md#gradle-based-projects) the settings.gradle.kts should be located in the project root:_
+_NOTE: Since Amper is [Gradle-based](Documentation.md#gradle-based-projects) the settings.gradle.kts should be located in the project root._
+_Copy the [settings.gradle.kts](../examples/new-project-template/settings.gradle.kts) from a template project:_

 ```
 |-app/
 |  |-...